cckmwong-data/AI_quantamental_tech_email-alerts/README.md

 ### Quantitaive Finance
 Long Short-Term Memory (LSTM) autoencoder is used to reconstruct stock price log returns and identify unusual relative movements.
 If the model struggles to accurately reconstruct a sequence (i.e., produces a large reconstruction error), the sequence likely contains anomalous behavior.
 Anomalies are flagged when the deviation between the actual and reconstructed log return exceeds the rolling threshold (i.e. rolling mean + rolling standard deviation of the reconstruction error).

-The results of price anomalies are written to Google Sheet, whereas the model is saved as for future prediction in a separate python script which runs daily in Github Action.
+Price anomalies are logged directly to a Google Sheet, while the trained model is saved for future predictions.
+A separate Python script, scheduled and monitored via GitHub Actions, runs the model daily for detecting any price anomalies.

 ![](images/loss_meta.png)

 ![](images/anomalies_tsla.png)

 ### Fundamental Analysis
 In the 2-stage DCF Model, we analyze the free cash flows of the company into two stages - a fast growth phase for the first five years where the company is expanding rapidly, and a steady growth phase for the following five years as the business matures.
-Terminal value is calculated at the end of the tenth year, representing what the company is worth from year eleven into the forever-future.
-Finally, the mode discounts those future earnings at Weighted Average Cost of Capital (WACC), which shows how much the company is worth today.
+Terminal value is calculated at the end of the tenth year, representing what the stock is worth from year eleven into the forever-future.
+Finally, the mode discounts those future earnings at Weighted Average Cost of Capital (WACC), which shows how much it is worth today.

 ### Technical Analysis & AI
 An automated AI Analysis synthesizes these data points to provide an instant summary—evaluating whether a stock is overbought, oversold, or consolidating.
 In addition, investment signals are generated by analyzing various technical indicators, to help investors make informed, data-driven decisions at a glance.
 Technical charts include a candlestick chart with Bollinger Bands to visualize price extensions, alongside Relative Strength Index (RSI) and Moving Average Convergence/ Divergence (MACD) trackers to identify trend strength.